I’m feeling suicidal. What should I do?

 What can I do if I feel suicidal?

-Here are some things you can do if you're having suicidal feelings.
+Here are some things you can do in the moment if you’re feeling suicidal:

 Try to avoid being alone, and think about where you feel safe.
 This may mean coming out of your bedroom and joining family or flatmates, asking someone to call over or making a call to someone.